kjjwhitlock/makersbnb-ckaos/README.md

    so I can access it's features,
    I want to sign up as a user to MakersBNB. (*MVP*)

-10. As a user,
-    so that my information is recorded and I am contactable, I want to be able to return to my account to sign-in. (*MVP*)

-11. As a user,
-    so that I can keep my private information secure when using a public computer, I want to be able sign out of my account. (*MVP*)

 2. As a host,
    so that I can advertise my spare room,
    I would like to list a space. (*MVP*)

+10. As a user,
+    so that my information is recorded and I am contactable, I want to be able to return to my account to sign-in. *

+11. As a user,
+    so that I can keep my private information secure when using a public computer, I want to be able sign out of my account. *

 6. As a renter,
    so that I can rent a space for one night,
-   I would like to make a booking request.(*MVP*)
+   I would like to make a booking request. *

 7. As a host,
    so that I can control when I rent my space,
-   I would like to approve or decline a booking request.(*MVP*)
+   I would like to approve or decline a booking request.

 3. As a host,
    so that I can list my multiple spare rooms,
-   I would like to list multiple spaces. (not MVP)
+   I would like to list multiple spaces. (not MVP) *

 4. As a host,
    so that I can describe my space.